cyx977/genpingpong/README.md

 ## Live Demo

-You can play the game online at: [https://cyx977.github.io/ping-pong-game](https://cyx977.github.io/ping-pong-game)
+You can play the game online :[Here](https://cyx977.github.io/genpingpong/)

 ## Features